sourcegraph/handbook/content/editing.md

    - Press the **Commit changes** button.
 1. Press the **Create pull request** button.
 Now your change has been proposed!
    - You can share the link to the pull request with anyone to show them your proposed change (e.g., `https://github.com/sourcegraph/about/pull/123).
+1. If you want this update to be published in the Slack channel #handbook-announce, select the handbook-announce label using the **Label** button on the right side of the pull request page.
 1. Select teammates to review using the **Reviewers** button on the right side of the pull request page.
 1. Wait for teammates to review, comment on, and approve your pull request.
 1. When you're ready to publish the change and make it live, press the **Squash and merge** button, then press **Confirm squash and merge**.